Indirecta-Technologies/olssa/README.md

 ### 🗒️ GPL v3 License

-OLSSA is released under the GNU General Public License (GPL) version 3.
+OLSSA is released under the [GNU General Public License (GPL) V3](https://www.gnu.org/licenses/gpl-3.0.html).
 This license provides you with the freedom to study, modify, and distribute the code under certain conditions.

 ### [GitHub Repo](https://github.com/Indirecta-Technologies/olssa)